 Restore a suspended user

-As your organization's administrator, you can restore suspended user accounts that were:
+As an administrator for your organization's G Suite or Cloud Identity service,, you can restore suspended user accounts that were:

 - Manually suspended by you (or another administrator) to temporarily block their access.

 - Automatically suspended by our systems for being at risk.

 - Automatically suspended from Gmail for potential spam abuse (G Suite only).

 Once restored, users can sign in and access all their services and data.